Clark Hunt: Start with Kansas City Chiefs (2005–2008)

 The official press release stated that Peterson resigned, but Hunt had said the conversation had been ongoing throughout the season.
 Hunt said his decision to relieve Peterson of duties was not based on what happened the previous day, when the Chiefs lost an 11-point lead in the final 73 seconds and were beaten 22–21 by San Diego, dropping their record to 2–12 on the season.
 He also said that the fate of head coach Herm Edwards would be settled after the season when a new general manager would be hired.
 Hunt said he would split the duties previously held by Peterson and have someone in charge of the business side and someone else in charge of football for the franchise.

-Hunt had kept his search for a new general manager almost entirely leakproof, instructing subordinates that only he was to speak to the situation.
+Hunt had kept his search for a new general manager almost entirely leakproof, instructing subordinates that only he was to speak on the situation.

 Columbus Crew win (2008)

 Under Hunt, Columbus Crew won their first MLS Cup championship on November 23, 2008.

 In 2013, Hunt Sports Group sold the Columbus Crew to Precourt Sports Ventures, led by Anthony Precourt.